HUBioDataLab/ECLIPSE/README.md

 - `-o, --output-dir`: Output directory (default: `outputs/`)

 Use only **one** of the following options:
-- `-pid, --protein_id`: UniProt ID for protein-centric prediction (predict bioactivity values for the given protein against all compounds in the CROssBAR KG)
+- `-pid, --protein_id`: UniProt ID for protein-centric prediction (predict bioactivity values for the given protein against all compounds in the KG)
-- `-cid", --compound_id`: Compound ID for compound-centric prediction (predict bioactivity values for the given compound against all proteins in the CROssBAR KG)
+- `-cid", --compound_id`: Compound ID for compound-centric prediction (predict bioactivity values for the given compound against all proteins in the KG)
-- `-c, --custom`: Path to a CSV file for a custom set (predict bioactivity values for the specified protein-compound pairs in the CROssBAR KG).
+- `-c, --custom`: Path to a CSV file for a custom set (predict bioactivity values for the specified protein-compound pairs in the KG).
 The file must have two columns with headers: `compound_id`, `protein_id`

 Predictions will be saved as a CSV file in the specified `--output-dir`.